JosiahRininger/AddShadowAndRoundedCornersToView/README.md

 # AddShadowAndRoundedCornersToView

 Hello, this repo was created in order to help people understand how to create views with shadows and rounded corners.
+For an in-depth analyses of what I'm doing, check out my article here -> https://medium.com/better-programming/how-to-programmatically-add-shadow-rounded-corners-to-a-view-swift-df004ac98fa5